The Ultimate Guide to Icelandic Liquor and Spirits

 Ale and mead were a large part of the lives of Iceland's settlers.

-When Iceland was settled in the 9th century, Norse settlers brought knowledge of brewing and distillation techniques.
-Ale, mead, and beer are commonplace in the Icelandic sagas and old poems that describe lively drinking culture in detail, such as this excerpt from the old Icelandic poem of Hávamál:
+Norse settlers brought their knowledge of brewing and distillation techniques to the island in the 9th century.
+Ale, mead, and beer are commonly mentioned in Icelandic sagas and old poems, which describe a lively drinking culture.

 Less good than they say for the sons of men